 Pro tip: when introducing a new healthy choice to your kiddo, do not make a big deal out of it — just offer the new food along with their favorite (at first).

-- Encourage healthy eating habits by leading by example, making healthy vegan swaps, making it fun, hiding fruits and veggies if necessary, including kids in the cooking, and offering choices!
+- Encourage their love for healthy plant-based foods by leading by example, making healthy vegan swaps, making it fun, hiding fruits and veggies if necessary, including kids in the cooking, and offering choices!

 - Make going plant-based super duper easy on your family by getting ready-made and fresh vegan meals delivered — just heat and eat!